Suzann Pettersen: LPGA Tour

-2012

-Pettersen won twice in October on the LPGA Tour 2012, both in Asia.
+In 2012, Pettersen won twice in October on the LPGA Tour 2012, both in Asia.

-2013

 In March 2013, Pettersen won the Mission Hills World Ladies Championship.
 In April, she won the LPGA Lotte Championship.
 In September, she won the Safeway Classic, then The Evian Championship.
 In October, Pettersen won her fourth event of the LPGA Tour season when she captured the Sunrise LPGA Taiwan Championship.

-2015
+Solheim Cup

 Pettersen was involved in a controversy at the 2015 Solheim Cup match in St. Leon-Rot, Baden-Württemberg, Germany, in the second day afternoon four-ball match between Pettersen and Charley Hull for Europe against Alison Lee and Brittany Lincicome, United States.
 On the 17th green, with the match all square, Lee missed a putt to win the hole.
 Taking for granted that the next 18-inch putt was conceded, Lee picked up her ball.
 However, Pettersen pointed out that it was not conceded, and the Europeans won the hole.
 The European team captain Carin Koch and vice captain Annika Sörenstam tried to convince Pettersen to change her mind and concede the putt, but as it was a fact that Lee had picked up her ball without the putt being given to her, it wasn't a possibility within the rules of golf, for the players to agree on the outcome of the hole and change the sequence of events afterwards.
 Pettersen/Hull eventually won the match and Europe took a 10–6 lead going into singles.
 However, the United States won the Solheim Cup after a strong comeback during the singles play on the last day of the match.

-2017

 For the 2017 the Solheim Cup match, 18–20 August in West Des Moines, Iowa, United States, Pettersen qualified for the team by her Women's World Golf Rankings, and should have made her 9th consecutive appearance, but withdrew with a back injury.
 European team captain Annika Sörenstam had previously named Catriona Matthew an assistant captain, but replaced her with Pettersen and nominated Matthew as a player instead.